-- When your plan leaves then you are entitled to a SEP, which stands for “Special Election Period”.
+- When your plan leaves, then you are entitled to an SEP, which stands for “Special Election Period”.
 A SEP allows you to change your plan without having to wait for open enrollment (which is October 15th through December 7th of each year).

 - If you ever have a SEP-based on your move, you may want to check to see if Medicare Advantage is still the best plan for you before signing up for another Medicare Advantage plan.

 - You leave an MA, MAPD, or Medicare Supplement Plan because the insurance company misled you or broke the rules it was supposed to follow.

 - You joined an MA, MAPD, or PACE plan at age 65 (during your Initial Eligibility Period or IEP) and within 12 months you change back to original Medicare.